SynapseProject/synapse.core.net/docs/plan.md

 |ExecuteCase|A list of StatusType values to match the ExecuteResult of a parent Action.
 |Handler|Declares the library to support executing the Action.
 |Parameters|Delares the ParameterInfo block used when invoking the Action.
-|ExecuteResult|Holds the post-execution result of the Action.
-Rolls-up child execution results to the highest StatusType.
+|ActionGroup|A grouping mechanism for a child branch of Actions.
 |Actions|The list of child Actions.
 |RunAs|The Action-level SecurityContext, overrides Plan-level declaration.
+|Result|Holds the post-execution result of the Action.
+Rolls-up child execution results to the highest StatusType.
+Includes runtime PId, Status, ExitData.
+|InstanceId|Local runtime identifier for an Action.

 ### Example YAML